angelacorte/slides-sven-visit/slides-sven-visit.typ

 #new-section-slide("Why?")

 #slide(title: "State of the Art")[
+  TODO INSERT TABLE WITH FEATURES
-  - Proto: forefather in the field of aggregate programming;
+  - *Proto*: forefather in the field of aggregate programming;

-  - Protelis: has functioning libraries but it is in mantainance mode;
+  - *Protelis*: has functioning libraries but it is in mantainance mode;

-  - ScaFi: primarly used;
+  - *ScaFi*: primarly used TODO;

-  - FCPP: would compile on different platforms, but supports a range of features more limited than the other languages.
+  - *FCPP*: would compile on different platforms, but supports a range of features more limited than the other languages.
 ]

-#slide(title: "Targeting of Wearables and Apple devices")[
+#slide(title: "Targeting of wearables and Apple devices")[
+  TODO INSERT TABLE WITH FEATURES
   The state of the art at the moment does not entirely support the development of applications for wearable devices, like smartphones or smartwatches, including Apple devices.

   At JVM' side, Kotlin Native is more mantained than Scala and has the support for different Apple devices.